VegaDeftwing/OpGuidesHugoSrc/content/Music/Software/daw.md

 Trackers, vs non liner, vs modular, etc.

 **NOTE: this list is far from exhaustive.
-Instead, I've tried to list the main ones and some that I think are particularly cool.**
+Instead, I've tried to list the main ones and some that I think are particularly cool.** Also, you might want to see [AdmiralBumbleBee's Daw Feature Chart](https://www.admiralbumblebee.com/DAW-Chart.html) for a more analytical overview